jeremywall/java-tzdb-builder/README.md

 - `.github/workflows/build-latest-tzdb.yml` is the GitHub Action Workflow that checks for new releases and generates the artifacts.
 - `test` is a directory which contains some test Java code used during the build process to test the Time Zone Database.
-- `tzdb` is a directory which contains the generated artifacts described above after each build of a new Time Zone Database release.
+- `releases` is a directory which contains the generated artifacts described above after each build of a new Time Zone Database release.
 - `ziupdater` is a directory which contains a cached copy of the ZIUpdater tool which the GitHub Action Workflow script uses to create the final tzdb.dat file.
 - `last_processed_version` is used to track the last version number of the Time Zone Database that was processed to avoid unecessary builds during periodic checks for new releases.